christosgalano/christosgalano.github.io/_pages/about.md

 ---
 permalink: /about/
-title: "About"
+title: "Improvement through curiosity ..."
 excerpt: "A little bit about the author."
-tagline: "Improving through curiosity ..."
-header:
-  overlay_color: "#333"
 ---

 **Hey there!
 I'm Christos.**